-Emboss Printing TechnologyTaymer’s emboss printing technology is ideal for producing raised markings on hot / cold cable jackets.
-A typical location for these printers is after the extruder or after the water trough.
+Emboss Printing TechnologyTaymer’s emboss printing technology is ideal for producing raised markings on hot cable jackets.
+A typical location for these printers is after the extruder.
 Emboss printing is very similar to indent printing; however, emboss printing creates a print that seems raised from the jacket.
 This is achieved by ‘indenting’ the jacket around the print and leaving the print untouched.
 Some models can print on top and bottom of the cable as well as metric and footage.

 On The Fly ResetAn electronic reset is included in the standard Emboss Printer.
 This unique feature allows the operator to reset the counter with a push of a button on the control panel, on-the-fly, without having to slow down the line.